mariahlaqua/mariahlaqua/README.md

 ### Hi there 👋
+- I'm Mariah!
-I'm Mariah!
-My pronouns are she/her or they/them.
-I'm a fullstack developer based in the Netherlands.
-I volunteer with [SheSharp](https://www.shesharp.co), a non-profit dedicated to helping underrepresented genders enter, stay and grow in the tech industry.
+- My pronouns are she/her or they/them.
+- I'm a fullstack developer based in the Netherlands.
+- I volunteer with [SheSharp](https://www.shesharp.co), a non-profit dedicated to helping underrepresented genders enter, stay and grow in the tech industry.
-I'm currently working on the [2023 SheSharp Hacktoberfest](https://www.shesharp.co/hacktoberfest)!
-We're looking for contributors from the community to improve our [GitHub Repositories.](https://github.com/shesharpnl) You can join or community via our [Slack channel](https://www.shesharp.co/slack).
+- I'm currently working on the [2023 SheSharp Hacktoberfest](https://www.shesharp.co/hacktoberfest)!
+We're looking for contributors from the community to improve our [GitHub Repositories.](https://github.com/shesharpnl)
+- You can join the SheSharp Community via our [Slack channel](https://www.shesharp.co/slack).

 <!--
 **mariahlaqua/mariahlaqua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.